Coolant Level Alarm

 The Overall Scheme reverses the layout, in so much that the fused 12v supply is fed initially to the float sensor, and the output from the latter is then fed to the Delay Circuit Diagram.
 Everything is still 12v based, cutting down on complexity, and the adjustable resistors allow for a time delay range of somewhere between 4 to 10 seconds.

-Holes drilled in the sides of the enclosing box allow for cable entry and also for tweeking the variable resistor pots.
-The box itself is velcroed to the inside of the fuse panel, so as to allow for easy access/removal, and also to avoid drilling holes into the panel.
+Holes drilled in the sides of the enclosing box allow for cable entry and also for tweaking the variable resistor pots.
+The box itself is velcro'd to the inside of the fuse panel, so as to allow for easy access/removal, and also to avoid drilling holes into the panel.

 Click to enlarge Click to enlarge Click to enlarge Click to enlarge Click to enlarge I am sure that if I were to rebuild it, the whole PCB size could be reduced with an improved component layout.